 The most important feature of an old-growth forest is its resilience.
 Old-growth stands that still contain all or most of the species of wildlife, fish and plants that are native to them are undergoing constant change.
-Natural events such as fire or windstorms can alter these forests, but they recover quickly.
+Natural events such as fire or windstorms can alter these forests, but they often recover quickly.
 However, it can take centuries for old-growth forests to recover from destructive human activities such as clear-cut logging.

 Old-growth forests once covered much of Oregon, but today less than 10 percent of our state’s heritage forests remain.
 Much of what survives is found on US Forest Service and Bureau of Land Management lands that are still actively targeted for logging.